abhay-vaidya/reddit-client/README.md

 ## What's Next

-Check out the [issues board](https://github.com/abhay-vaidya/reddit-client/issues) to see what work has been prioritized
+Check out the [project board](https://github.com/abhay-vaidya/reddit-client/projects/1) to see what work has been prioritized.